callat-qcd/espressodb/doc-src/example/project-viewcase/public-views.md

 ```
 class in `my_project/hamiltonian/models.py`.

-For each app, each each model / table has an entry on this page which describe the columns of the table.
+For each app, each model / table has an entry on this page which describe the columns of the table.
-E.g., the pages lists the name of the columns, the type and wether they are optional or have default values and the help text.
+E.g., the pages lists the name of the columns, the type and whether they are optional or have default values and the help text.

 ### The population views